Analytic Nuclear Gradients for Complete Active Space Linearized Pair-Density Functional Theory: Theory

 In L-PDFT, all functional terms ($\ot, V^q_p, v^{qs}_{pr}$) are evaluated only at the zero-order density.
 In practice, the zero-order density is taken to be the weighted average of densities within the state-averaged manifold.

 $\hat{E}^p_q$ and $\hat{e}^{pr}_{qs}$ the one- and two-electron excitation operators respectively.
 We take $\omega_I$ to be the same weight as in the underlying SA-CASSCF or state-averaged complete active space configuration interaction calculation.
 For the analytic L-PDFT gradients, we require equal weights ($\omega_I = \omega_J$) so that the zero-order density is invariant to rotation among states within the model space, as is done in SA-CASSCF \cite{StaalringAnalytical2001}.
+We do not expect the limitation of L-PDFT analytical gradients to equal weights to impact the applicability of the method because almost all implemented SA-CASSCF analytical gradients also require equal weights in order to exploit the energy invariance to rotations within the state-averaged space.

 Because the L-PDFT energy depends linearly on the one- and two-\gls{rdm} elements of the state, it is possible to express it as the expectation value of a Hermitian operator which we call the L-PDFT Hamiltonian ($\hat{H}^\mathrm{L-PDFT}$).